GameMaker: History

 GameMaker: Studio entered public beta in March 2012 and enjoyed a full release in May 2012.
 Initial supported platforms included Windows, Mac, HTML5, Android, and iOS.
 Additional platforms and features were introduced over the years following; Late 2012 there was an accident with anti-piracy measures misfiring for some legitimate users.

 In February 2015, GameMaker was acquired by Playtech together with YoYo Games.
 Announcement reassured that GameMaker will be further improved and states plans to appeal to broader demographic, including more advanced developers.

 November 2016 saw the initial release of GameMaker Studio 2 beta, with full release in March 2017.
-This version spots a completely redesigned IDE (rewritten in C#) and a number of new editor and runtime features.
+This version sports a completely redesigned IDE (rewritten in C#) and a number of new editor and runtime features.

 In August 2020, major update 2.3 was released, bringing a host of new features to IDE, runtime, and the scripting language.

 In January 2021, YoYo Games was sold to Opera Software for roughly 10 million USD.
 The development team of GameMaker remains the same, and has not caused any major development changes to GameMaker Studio.

-In August 2021, YoYo Games announced that they are changing their licenses and will offer a free version of the GameMaker engine.
+In August 2021, YoYo Games announced that they would be changing their licenses to offer a free version of the GameMaker engine.

 In January 2022, YoYo Games changed GameMaker Studio 2's numbering scheme so the version corresponds to the year and the month it was released (For example, 2022.1 for January 2022).

 In April 2022, YoYo Games dropped the GameMaker Studio 2 name in order to match its new version numbering scheme, changing it to simply GameMaker.

 Reception

-The program currently holds a rating of 8.5/10 on Mod DB based on 223 user reviews; many cite its flexibility and ease of use as positives and instability, crashes, project corruption and outdated features as negatives.
 Douglas Clements of Indie Game Magazine wrote that the program "[s]implifies and streamlines game development" and is "easy for beginners yet powerful enough to grow as you develop", though noting that "resource objects have to be gathered if unable to create" and that licensing between Steam and the YoYo Games website is "convoluted".